 These little Devils on Horseback appetizers are called that because the dates are dark.
-Angels on Horseback uses apricots instead of the dates.
-I have absolutely no idea why they are 'on horseback'.
-Perhaps it's because the bacon sits on the dates, like a person sits on a horse?
+Angels on Horseback use apricots instead of the dates.
+We have absolutely no idea why they are 'on horseback'.
+Perhaps it's because the bacon sits on the dates like a person sits on a horse?
 At any rate, these little bundles are just delicious.

 You can make these little goodies ahead of time, then broil just before serving.
 And you can use any firm cheese you'd like.
-I've made them with Jarlsberg, Havarti, Gouda, and Fontina.
+We've made them with Jarlsberg, Havarti, Gouda, and Fontina.

 Then just before serving, broil or bake them, depending on which type of bacon you used, adding a minute or two to make sure the cheese melts.
 The combination of crisp bacon and soft melted cheese is what makes this appetizer recipe, so they should be served soon after you make them.

-You can also use precooked packaged bacon to make this recipe; that's what I prefer.
+- You can also use pre-cooked packaged bacon to make this recipe; that's what we prefer.
 Cut the bacon in half and wrap around the stuffed date.
-Then bake in a preheated 425°F oven for 6 to 9 minutes or until the bacon is sizzling and the cheese melts.
+Then bake in a preheated 425 F oven for 6 to 9 minutes or until the bacon is sizzling and the cheese melts.